Guardianship Q&A Series

 Apply the Law

 Under North Carolina law, guardianship matters begin and are decided by the Clerk of Superior Court.
 Appeals differ based on what you are appealing.
 An appeal of the adjudication of incompetence goes to the Superior Court for a new hearing (de novo).
-An appeal of who was appointed as guardian, or the terms of the guardianship, goes to the Superior Court for a limited review of the clerk’s written order to decide if the evidence supports the findings and whether the order follows the law.
-Appeals are filed in the Wayne County Clerk’s Office, and the deadline to appeal appointment decisions is typically 10 days from service of the order.
+An appeal of who was appointed as guardian, or the terms of the guardianship, goes to the Superior Court for review of the clerk’s order.
+Appeals are filed in the Wayne County Clerk’s Office, and the deadline to appeal appointment decisions is typically 10 days from entry of the order.

 Key Requirements